Dating When You’re Not Out To Your Friends & Family

 ”

 "My sister makes people more confused about why I haven’t done it yet," Michael explains.
 "I guess I’m warming up to it.
-I think if he asked me, I’d be able to have a conversation about it.
-But I don’t think I’ll [come out] until I’m in a relationship with someone.
+I think if he asked me I’d be able to have a conversation about it.
+But I don’t think I’ll do it myself until I’m in a relationship with someone.
 All I have right now is seedy hookups, guys I’ve met once or twice, or people on Tinder.
 I guess I don’t have a reason to."

-All three of these stories are a reminder that no coming out story is the same.
-"I think there’s this notion that it’s easy in this liberal modern age to be happy with who you are and come out and it not be a big deal," Michael says.
-But coming out is a personal experience, and it's still incredibly scary for a lot of people.
+While Michael waits for the right reason to come along (and it shouldn’t take long – he describes himself as a "serial dater" now, which he attributes to making up for lost time), he reminds us that there’s not one typical coming out story.
+"I think there’s this notion that it’s easy in this liberal modern age to be happy with who you are and come out and it not be a big deal.
+I appreciate that but I think the fear of coming out itself is a difficult one for a lot of people and so personal that you can’t expect people to all do it in the same way," he says.
+"But it doesn’t have to be showy, and you can do it when you’re 25 or 35, not 15.
+Waiting also doesn’t have to mean you’re not happy: I’m incredibly happy whether or not I’m out to my dad, and I’m incredibly proud of my sexuality."

-Six months after her breakup with Hannah, Isabella came out to her mom through a Facebook message.
-"I got sick of lying, but I couldn’t send it so I got my friend to press send," she says.
-In the seven hours it took her mom to reply, Isabella says she felt like she had multiple panic attacks.
-And she had a reason to be nervous. "[My mom] said she had a feeling.
+For Isabella, six months after her breakup with Hannah, it felt like the right time to come out to her mum.
+"I got sick of lying, so I wrote her a message on Facebook.
+I couldn’t send it so I got my friend to press send.
+It took seven hours for her to reply and I was having a panic attack for most of those hours.
+She said she had a feeling.
 She said she still loved me.
-But I found out later that she had said some not very nice things to family members," Isabella says.
+But I found out later that she had said some not very nice things to family members."

-As Isabella’s mom hopefully comes to terms with her daughter’s sexuality, Isabella has found community support with other LGBTQ+ people on Instagram, Twitter, and Tumblr, and by going to marches for LGBTQ+ rights and to concerts of LGBTQ+ artists.
-She's met people who understand her experience, and that helps.
-But for those who have yet to come out to their parents, friends, or coworkers, she offers some advice: "Just do it when you’re ready and only if you’re safe.
+As Isabella’s mum hopefully comes to terms with her daughter’s sexuality, Isabella has found community support with other LGBTQ+ people on Instagram, Twitter and Tumblr, by going to marches for LGBTQ+ rights, and to concerts of LGBTQ+ artists where she’s met people who understand her experience.
+But for those who have yet to come out to their parents, friends or coworkers, she offers some parting advice: "Just do it when you’re ready and only if you’re safe.
 Try to surround yourself with people who will be there for you regardless and not rush you.
 You can choose your real family and friends."

 *Name has been changed